 Aug.
 14, 2018 (College Park, Md.) — A new partnership with India’s S.P.
-Jain Institute of Management and Research will give the University of Maryland its first dual degree graduate program with an institution outside the Maryland system.
+Jain Institute of Management & Research will give the University of Maryland its first dual degree graduate program with an institution outside the Maryland system.
 Participants will earn a Master of Quantitative Finance from Maryland’s Robert H. Smith School of Business and a Global Management Program Certificate from SPJIMR, a leading business school in Mumbai.

 Both institutions are members of the Global Business School Network, a nonprofit alliance that connects public, private and social sector organizations with more than 70 business schools on six continents.

 “The partnership will broaden Maryland’s outreach in India and provide a template for other dual degree programs,” says Rebecca Bellinger, executive director at the Smith School’s Center for Global Business.
 “This is the first of what we hope will be several partnership programs with prestigious institutions abroad.”